 SOFR is Set to Replace LIBOR By 2021

 Most commercial real estate loan interest rates are currently set by using the LIBOR (London Interbank Offered Rate) as a benchmark.
 LIBOR is calculated by measuring the interest rates at which banks lend to each other (specifically short-term, unsecured lending).
-However, due to a variety of reasons, banks are set to stop reporting LIBOR rates by the end of 2021.
-SOFR (Secured Overnight Financing Rate) is the index set to replace it— but how will this affect commercial real estate lending?
-Let’s take a look.
+However, due to a variety of reasons, banks are set to stop reporting LIBOR rates by the end of 2021, and SOFR (Secured Overnight Financing Rate) is the reference rate that will replace it.

 Why a Replacement for LIBOR is Needed

-Since the aftermath of the LIBOR scandal, the Federal Reserve realized that American loans and financial products needed to be benchmarked with a more reliable index— one that would would regularly be reported and would not easily be subject to manipulation.
-To do this, they formed the Alternative Reference Rate Committee (ARRC) in 2014, and, by mid-2017, the Committee recommended the use of the Secured Overnight Financing Rate SOFR.
+By mid-2017, the Committee recommended the use of the Secured Overnight Financing Rate, or SOFR.
 Unlike LIBOR, which measures interbank lending, SOFR measures the overnight trading rate for the repurchases (repos) of U.S. treasury bonds.
 Since the exchange of U.S. Treasury Bonds is unlikely to stop anytime soon (unlike unsecured interbank lending), the ARRC saw this as a more stable source of market interest-rate information.

 How SOFR Could Impact Commercial Real Estate Loans